nwcadence/edX-DEV212x-Intro-to-DevOps/docs/Lab3-Win_.NET/edX-DEV212x-Lab3-Win_.NET.md

 ![](<media/vsts_import.png>)

 Copy in the URL of your source code (https://github.com/MicrosoftLearning/edX-DEV212x-Intro-to-DevOps).
-Enter 'PartsUnlimited' as the name of the repo and clikc Import.
+Enter 'PartsUnlimited' as the name of the repo and click Import.

 ![](<media/vsts_import_dialog.png>)